f

 Important Disclosures

-The www.RedCrow.com website (the “Website” or “Site”) is operated by Red Crow Crowd Inc. (“RedCrow”), which is not a registered broker-dealer or funding portal and is not a member of FINRA.
-Sections of this website are used by Alira Health Transaction Services (FINRA CRD No. 140203) and is a registered broker-dealer, a member of FINRA | SIPC.
+The www.RedCrow.com website (the “Website” or “Site”) is operated by Red Crow Crowd Inc. (“RedCrow”) and owned by Alira Health Transaction Services.
+Sections of this website are used by Alira Health Transaction Services (FINRA CRD No. 140203), which is a registered broker-dealer and a member of FINRA | SIPC.
 Information on all FINRA registered broker-dealers can be found on FINRA’s BrokerCheck.
 All securities-related activity is conducted by Alira Health Transaction Services, located at 1 Grant St, Framingham, Massachusetts 01702.
 Neither RedCrow or Alira Health Transaction Services provides investment advice or makes investment recommendations on this website; nothing posted on the Site should be construed as such.
 No communication, through this website or in any other sections of this website or medium should be construed as a recommendation for any security offered on or off this investment platform.

 Alternative investments are speculative, involve a high degree of risk and are not suitable for all investors and you should not invest unless you are able to sustain the risk of loss of your entire investment.
 Complete loss of principal is possible.
 Private placements are unregistered securities, considered illiquid and long-term investments.
 Distributions are not guaranteed.
 Investing in securities involves risks, and there is always the potential of losing money when you invest in securities.